snarlysodboxer/postgresinator/README.md

 * Create example configs:
 `rake pg:write_example_configs`
 * Turn them into real configs by removing the `_example` portions of their names, and adjusting their content to fit your needs.
 (Later when you upgrade to a newer version of postgresinator, you can `pg:write_example_configs` again and diff your current configs against the new configs.)
-* You most likely won't need to adjust the content of the ERB templates, but you can to add any custom PostgreSQL settings you need.
+* You can add any custom PostgreSQL setting you need by adjusting the content of the ERB templates.
+You won't need to change them to get started.
-* You can later update a template (PostgreSQL config) file and run `rake pg:setup` again to update the config files on each instance and restart them.
+* You can later update a template (PostgreSQL config) and run `rake pg:setup` again to update the config files on each instance and restart them.

+*NOTE: Rake does not take arguements with spaces between them, they have to be in the exact form:*
+`rake pg:<command>['arg1,'arg2']`

 ### Usage:
 `rake -T` will help remind you of the available commands, see this for more details.